gatsbyjs/gatsby/packages/gatsby-plugin-layout/README.md

 Wrap pages in component that won't get remounted on page changes.

 Wrapping component will have access to all props available in Page components.
-This is escape hatch to get basic v1 layouts back.
+This is an escape hatch to get basic v1 layouts back.

 ## Install